learn-co-curriculum/phase-3-ruby-advanced-class-methods-readme/README.md

 end
 ```

-Even that logic is worth encapsulating within a class method `.print_all`.
+Even that logic is worth encapsulating within a class method `.print_all`:

 ```ruby
 class Person